3 Different Sock Heels ~First Knitting Project~

 Move 1 st from ea end of needle 1 to needle 2.
 Starting at needle 2 with CC, work German Short Row Heel.

-Row 1 (RS): Knit until 1 st rem at end of needle, turn,
+Row 1 (RS): Knit until 1 st rem at end of needle, placing two markers to sep heel sts into thirds.
+Turn.

 Row 2 (WS): WYIF sl 1 st to right needle purlwise (all slipped stitches in this heel pattern will be slipped purlwise), pull the working yarn over the top of the right needle, pulling the slipped stitch up, creating a DS, purl until 1 st rem at end of needle, turn,